prometheus-operator/prometheus-operator/Documentation/operator.md

     	Label selector to filter Prometheus and PrometheusAgent Custom Resources to watch.
   -secret-field-selector value
+    	Field selector to filter Secrets to watch -secret-label-selector value
-    	Field selector to filter Secrets to watch -short-version
+    	Label selector to filter Secrets to watch -short-version
     	Print just the version number.
   -thanos-default-base-image string